Rec soccer ref punched by player

 The player was larger than the referee, Hoyal said, but he declined to give specifics about his height and weight.

 By the time police arrived at the field, the teenager had left.
 Authorities investigated the incident over the weekend and arrested the teen Monday.
+He was in the Salt Lake Valley Juvenile Detention Center, and his name wasn’t released because he’s a minor.

 The referee’s name also was withheld.
 His family has declined media requests for interviews.